5 Hidden Dirty Water Risks Every Dog Parent Must Know

 • Diminished appetite

-The good news is if your furry friend is in good “dog health” he or she may not need any treatment for this parasite.
-However, if your dog is a puppy, senior, or has immune issues, he or she will probably need treatment.
 You’ll want to consult your veterinarian either way.
-Additionally, this is another good reason to not only let your dog drink solely from water you provide but also not eat feces.
-I know that can be a tough one for some dogs, but one worth working on with your dog if it’s an issue.
+Also, this is another good reason to not only let your dog drink solely from water you provide, but also not eat feces.
+I know that can be a tough one for some dogs, but one worth working on with your dog.

 4. Leptospirosis (Lepto) in Dogs